FrancisBanville/BIO860M-Project/manuscript.md

 Table: **Results of the path analysis for the prediction of total biomass using model 6.** All regression coefficients were signifiant at the significance level of $\alpha$ = 0.05 ($Y$ = total biomass, $S$ = species richness, $C$ = connectance, $N$ = nestedness).
 Model 6 was selected according to the information criterion. {#tbl:path_biomass}

+These relationships were weaker when model 6 was used to predict population stability (@tbl:path_stability).
+Population stability was not significantly associated with either measure of network structure, but was only weakly associated with species richness.

 | Coefficient  | estimate | z-value | p-value     |
 |:------------:|:--------:|:-------:|:-----------:|